Reasonable Accommodation Policy

 SECTION 5.
 RESPONSIBILITIES.

-c.
-Conduct periodic reviews to ensure compliance with applicable laws, regulations and Departmental policy.
+c. conduct periodic reviews to ensure compliance with applicable laws, regulations and IAF policy.

 1. reasonable accommodation issues;

 2. the appropriateness of a request as determined by whether it relates to the work to be performed and/or the work place environment; whether the accommodation is used primarily at work, and is not primarily for personal use;

 3. alternate methods of accommodations that would effectively meet the need; and

 4. undue hardship.

 b. assist with management and employeewith training on reasonable accommodation related issues at the IAF, as appropriate.